The DevOps Methodology: Principles for Successful Implementations

 The DevOps methodology merges two fields—software development and information technology (IT) operations.
-The primary goal of the DevOps methodology is fast product release, achieved through the use of automation, communication, and a continuous workflow.
+The DevOps methodology’s primary goal is fast product release, achieved through the use of automation, communication, and a continuous workflow.

-The main core principles of DevOps are cross-training, collaboration, continuous improvement, accountability, transparency, and automation.
+DevOps’ main core principles are cross-training, collaboration, continuous improvement, accountability, transparency, and automation.
 DevOps teams apply these principles when creating a DevOps process, which typically includes seven phases—plan, code, build, test, deliver, deploy, and monitor.

 In this article, you will learn: